 Any other operating system not specifically listed above is NOT supported by Itasca for use with Itasca software.
 Itasca software may run on these platforms, but as they are not supported, Itasca provides no assurance of compatibility with them and will not provide support for them.

 In general, when new Windows operating systems are released, it becomes possible, even likely, that there will be errors if users try to use their old installation files for an Itasca program on the new operating system.
-In this case, it is strongly recommended that the user obtain the latest installation USB or DVD available from Itasca for their software.
+In this case, it is strongly recommended that the user downloads the latest installation from the Itasca website or requests the latest USB or DVD available from their local Itasca software agent.

 If you are experiencing problems related to your operating system that are not resolved by the information available here, feel free to contact Itasca (link sends e-mail) for assistance with your issue.